Py-AMS/pyams-utils/docs/README.txt

 When included into Pyramid's configuration, this package also register several Zope packages through ZCML, typically to automatically inclure DublinCore extensions or IntIDs management.

+Most PyAMS_utils modules are documented using doctests in the /doctests/ sub-directory.